By John Clayton, 2009

 - Whitley Strieber is a promoter of atheism and author of 2012: The War for Souls and Communion.

-- Adrian Gilbert is a promoter of Christian mysticism, yoga, tarot, and a variety of New Age promoters of astrology.
+- Adrian Gilbert is a promoter of Christian mysticism, yoga, love tarot, and a variety of New Age promoters of astrology.

 - Daniel Pinchbeck is a promoter of exotic cultures and Gnosticism, and the claim that we need to “Exorcise Christia from Christianity.”